soulpixel/sito64/README.md

 join the conversation at - https://llllllll.co/t/22149

-sito is an experimental fork of otis by @justmat, and a fork sito from @olt
+sito64 is an experimental fork  of  sito from @olt

 Installation: